Roughness-induced transition and turbulent wedge spreading: Naphthalene Wedge Geometry Survey

-Naphthalene shear-stress visualization is an effective method for rapid detection of the laminar/turbulent interface.
-It has been used in a variety of experiments in the KSWT ranging from those by \citet{Dagenhart-AIAA-89} (when the tunnel was located at Arizona State University) to the studies by \citet{Kuester-ExpFluids-16} and \citet{Berger-TSFP-17}.
-The method consists of dissolving naphthalene in acetone and spraying a thin coating of the mixture onto the test surface.
-The acetone evaporates leaving behind a layer of milky white naphthalene crystals.
+In order to efficiently evaluate wedge spreading over 17~distinct wedges, naphthalene shear-stress visualization is used to rapidly detect the laminar/turbulent interface.
+The method consists of dissolving naphthalene in acetone and spraying the mixture onto the test surface.
+The acetone evaporates quickly and leaves behind a thin layer of milky white naphthalene crystals.
 When the tunnel is run, the naphthalene sublimates revealing the aluminum flat plate.
-Sublimation occurs more quickly in regions of higher shear stress.
-After several minutes, turbulent regions and then laminar regions with elevated shear stress are revealed as dark regions as opposed to the light-gray low-stress regions.
-Eventually, the naphthalene remaining in low-shear regions sublimates away leaving an entirely clear plate.
-Figure \ref{fig:Rek750Wcr} is an example image in which several high-speed streaks can be seen extending upstream from the turbulent wedge.
+Sublimation occurs more quickly in regions of higher shear stress so turbulent regions and high-speed laminar streaks are revealed as dark regions as opposed to the light-gray low-stress regions \cite{Dagenhart-AIAA-89,Kuester-ExpFluids-16,Berger-TSFP-17}.

-Prior to naphthalene application, an image is taken of the flat plate with a calibration grid marked on its surface.
-This provides a reference for image distortion correction in processing software and to generate the pixel scale.
-Multiple photographs are collected as the naphthalene sublimates and these are analyzed to generate the data of interest.
-After image distortion is removed, geometrical parameters are manually extracted.
-Two points, one upstream and one downstream, are marked that best characterize the interface on both sides of the wedge.
-The wedge lines corresponding to figure~\ref{fig:Rek750Wcr} are shown in figure~\ref{fig:N600750}.
-The lines' angles relative to the flow direction are the wedge-spreading half angle and their intersection is the effective wedge origin.
-The distance from the roughness element center to the effective origin is denoted $\Delta x_0$.

-High-speed streaks are often seen to originate outboard of the main wedge edge.
-Their locations are marked as red dots in figure~\ref{fig:N600750}.
-They rarely occur at the same streamwise location on both sides of the wedge and are noted as separate locations, not an average.
-The origin of the most-upstream streak on either side of the wedge is recorded as a distance $\Delta x_1$ from the roughness center.
-The origin of the second streak high-speed streak is denoted $\Delta x_2$ and is referenced to the origin of the first streak on the same side of the wedge.

-While naphthalene visualizations provide much data relatively quickly, there are difficulties extracting quantitative data from naphthalene images.
-First, it is impossible to provide a perfectly uniform coating and this can lead to regions of equivalent shear being revealed at different rates.
-Second, naphthalene edges are not exactly straight lines because of the high-speed streaks that emerge on the edges.
-For this reason, a strict protocol was implemented in order to extract the geometries from the images.
-From the multitude of pictures taken of every turbulent wedge case, the image with the best contrast revealing the turbulent regions with no sublimation occurring in laminar regions is selected for analysis.